jodha/SimpleRenderEngine/README.md

 ### Ubuntu Linux

-#### Upgrade and update Ubuntu
+#### Update Ubuntu

-Use the Ubuntu 'Software Updater' utility to upgrade to the latest version of Ubuntu (this is not necessary, but is recommended) and perform updates until the upgrade is fully up-to-date.
-Then follow these steps:
+Use the Ubuntu 'Software Updater' utility to ensure Ubuntu is fully up-to-date.
+Then take these steps:

  * sudo apt full-upgrade
  * sudo apt update